247 49th Street

 Stray Boots was created in 2008 with a unique and fun idea for exploring cities: scavenger hunts.
 The way it works is you can choose from different zones or themes in your city and receive clues on your cell phone that lead to interesting destinations.
 If you want to do the scavenger hunt with a bunch of your friends that is possible too, since Stray Boots also hosts private events.

 Rich in history, Fort Greene Park’s beginnings emerged in the form of Fort Putnam, which is today located within the park.
-In 1812, the fort was christened with the name of the Major General Nathanael Greene and since there was not any actual worry of conflict or a war at the time, the fort was used by the locals as a recreational space, and thus Fort Greene Park was established.
+In 1812, the fort was christened in the name of Major General Nathanael Greene and since there was not any actual worry of conflict or a war at the time, the fort was used by the locals as a recreational space.
 In the park, there is also a famous memorial, the Prison Ship Martyrs’ Monument, which honors the lives of thousands of Americans who died as a result of imprisonment aboard a ship by the British.
 A visit to this park gives all its visitors a broader perspective of the history of the city and its residents.
 The hugely-popular Brooklyn Flea on Saturdays is right across the park.

 Seeing New York City by air is a phenomenal experience, and Liberty offers you a great opportunity to do just that.
 The company features three different kinds of flights that are 15 to 25 minutes long and provide a glimpse of the Empire State Building or the Statue of Libertyor other points of interest.
 Call for prices.